filvyb/Fix_BCD/README.md

 With option `-n`, it does not do any changes but just lists the boot entries and reports problems.
 With option `-d`, you can restrict scanning to a specific drive (e.g., `sda`, `nvme0n1`), making it easier to work with systems that have multiple disks.
+With options `-s` and `-d` together, you can specify source and target drives for automatic partition mapping by order (e.g., `-s sda -d nvme0n1` maps sda1→nvme0n1p1, sda2→nvme0n1p2, etc.; exits with error if partition counts don't match).
 With option `-o`, you can force the script to consider partition UUIDs as invalid and ask for replacement.

 You would typically run this as root on Linux with `/boot/efi/Boot/BCD` for the Windows Boot Manager and with `/boot/efi/EFI/Microsoft/Boot/BCD`